joeshull/twosigma_kaggle/README.md

 #### A quick foray into the Sentimental analysis via sense2vec
 	 "Thomson Reuters has delivered a unique capability in Eikon that takes feeds from both Twitter and StockTwits and weights and analyses sentiment using a proprietary methodology."

 To get sentiment analysis, they clearly aren't using a bag of words approach.
-The next best guess is they are using a sense-aware neural net that uses context embedding vectors.
+The next best guess is they are using a sense-aware neural net that uses context-embedding vectors.

 <a href="https://www.groundai.com/project/sense2vec-a-fast-and-accurate-method-for-word-sense-disambiguation-in-neural-word-embeddings/">This article</a> is a brilliant expose on Google's Sense2Vec.
 The algorithm used in Reuter's analysis may be similar to this.